iggredible/Learn-Vim/ch09_macros.md

 Here is the breakdown of the steps:
 - `qaq` records an empty macro "a.
 It is necessary to start with an empty register because when you recursively call the macro, it will run whatever is in that register.
-- `qa` starts recording on register "a.
+- `qa` starts recording on register a.
 - `0` goes to the first character in the current line.
 - `W` goes to the next WORD.
 - `~` toggles the case of the character under the cursor.